M.A., Ohio University

 (Fall 2016 Cohort)

 Kay strongly values her identity as a teacher-scholar, mentoring in both interpersonal and classroom domains.
-Backed by over a decade of competitive public speaking experience, Kay helps coach the O.U.
-Speaking Bobcats Speech and Debate Team.
+Backed by over a decade of competitive public speaking experience, Kay coached the Ohio University Speaking Bobcats Forensics (Speech and Debate) Team from 2016-2018.
 She specializes in prepared public address and speech-writing, guiding students in developing their research, writing, and public platform skills.
-Furthermore, as a graduate teaching associate, she has used her public communication experience in the classroom, teaching introductory public speaking to students of all majors.
+Furthermore, as a graduate teaching associate, she has used her public communication experience in the classroom, teaching introductory public speaking and argumentation courses to students across majors.